Melting of $c \bar c$ and $b \bar b$ pairs in the pre-equilibrium stage of proton-nucleus collisions at the Large Hadron Collider: Conclusions

-This work is the natural continuation of~\cite{Pooja:2024rnn}, in which the same problem has been studied for the $SU(2)$ color group with a static box geometry and for the case of nucleus-nucleus collisions.
-The most important improvements that we brought, with respect to~\cite{Pooja:2024rnn}, are the implementation of the expansion of the medium, which takes place both in the longitudinal direction and in the transverse plane; we implemented the $SU(3)$ color group, as well as an initialization engineered for pA collisions that takes into account the event-by-event fluctuations of the color charges in the proton.
+This work represents many improvements in comparison to Ref.~\cite{Pooja:2024rnn}, going beyond the $SU(2)$ glasma in a static box, and more importantly, including for the first time a detailed study of the color fluctuations in the pairs.
+Another improvement is the quark-antiquark potential for the pair, with coupling proportional to $Q_a\bar Q_a$, that evolves dynamically as a result of the interaction of the pair with the background gluon field.
+This potential accounts for the fact that the pair does not remain in a pure singlet state during the evolution, allowing for the development of an octet component due to interactions with the background gluon field.
 Finally, we implemented the gauge-invariant formulation in terms of gauge links and plaquettes, while in~\cite{Pooja:2024rnn} the authors used the continuum formulation to solve the Yang-Mills equations.

-In the study presented here, we neglected the color-singlet and color-octet potentials among the quarks and their companion antiquarks.
-This simplification is partially justified by the results of~\cite{Pooja:2024rnn}, in which it was shown that the inclusion of these potentials does not lead to substantial changes in the predictions of the survival probabilities of the pairs.
-Nevertheless, a complete description of the dynamics of $c\bar c$ and $b\bar b$ pairs in the pre-equilibrium stage requires the introduction of those potentials.
-We plan to include them in future works.
+The work presented here can be continued along several directions.
+Firstly, it is desirable to link the final stage of our pre-equilibrium evolution to relativistic transport, in order to analyze the dynamics in the quark-gluon plasma stage.
+It is also possible to adopt a different approach, based on a master equation for the density matrix of the pairs, to analyze the color decorrelation and the melting of the pairs within a quantum-mechanical approach.
+Moreover, it will be interesting to analyze the same problem within different scenarios in which boost invariance is broken by longitudinal fluctuations of the background gluon field.
+All these projects are currently under investigation and we plan to report on them soon.